Faster quantum and classical SDP approximations for quadratic binary optimization: Conclusion and Outlook

 \section{Conclusion and Outlook}

-By adapting ideas from \cite{Tsuda2005,Hazan2006,Lee2015,Brandao2017b}, we have provided a general meta-algorithm for approximately solving convex feasibility problems with psd constraints. \emph{Hamiltonian Updates} is an iterative procedure based on a simple change of variables: represent a trace-normalized, positive semidefinite matrix as $X=\exp(-H)/\tr{\exp (-H)}$.
+By adapting ideas from \cite{Tsuda2005,Hazan2006,Steurer2015,Brandao2017b}, we have provided a general meta-algorithm for approximately solving convex feasibility problems with psd constraints. \emph{Hamiltonian Updates} is an iterative procedure based on a simple change of variables: represent a trace-normalized, positive semidefinite matrix as $X=\exp(-H)/\tr{\exp (-H)}$.
 At each step, infeasible directions are penalized in the matrix exponent until an approximately feasible point is reached.
 This procedure can be equipped with rigorous convergence guarantees and lends itself to quantum improvements: $X = \exp (-H)\tr{\exp (-H)}$ is a \emph{Gibbs state} and $H$ is the associated \emph{Hamiltonian}.
 Quantum architectures can produce certain Gibbs states very efficiently.

-We have demonstrated the viability of this approach by considering semidefinite programming relaxations of quadratic problems with binary constraints (\textsc{MaxQP SDP}) \eqref{eq:maxqpsdp1}.
-The motivation for considering this practically important problem class was two-fold: (i) \textsc{MaxQP SDP}s have received a lot of attention in the (classical) computer science community.
-Powerful meta-algorithms, like matrix multiplicative weights \cite{Arora2007}, have been designed to solve these SDPs very quickly. (ii) Existing quantum SDP solvers \cite{Brandao2017a,Apeldoorn2018,Brandao2017b,Kerenidis2018} do not provide \emph{any} speedups for \textsc{MaxQP SDP}s.
+We have demonstrated the viability of this approach by considering semidefinite programming relaxations of quadratic problems with binary constraints (\textsc{MaxQP SDP}) \eqref{eq:maxqpsdpnormal}.
+The motivation for considering this practically important problem class was two-fold: (i) \textsc{MaxQP SDP}s have received considerable attention in the (classical) computer science community.
+Powerful meta-algorithms, like matrix multiplicative weights \cite{Arora2007}, have been designed to solve these SDPs very quickly. (ii) So far, quantum SDP solvers \cite{Brandao2017a,Apeldoorn2017,Apeldoorn2018,Brandao2017b,Kerenidis2018} have failed to provide speedups for \textsc{MaxQP SDP}s.
 The quantum runtime associated with these solvers depends on problem-specific parameters that scale particularly poorly for \textsc{MaxQP SDP}s.
 Moreover, the notions of approximate feasibility championed in these other works are too loose for this class of problem.